ARM-software/MDK-Middleware/Documentation/Doxygen/USB/src/usb_device.md

 - `HID.cpp` contains the necessary functions that are used in this example application to communicate with an USB HID device.
   All available functions in Windows for HID interaction are explained here:
-  <a class="el" href="https://learn.microsoft.com/en-us/windows-hardware/drivers/hid/introduction-to-hid-concepts" target=_blank>Introduction to HID Concepts</a>.
+  <a href="https://learn.microsoft.com/en-us/windows-hardware/drivers/hid/introduction-to-hid-concepts" target=_blank>Introduction to HID Concepts</a>.
   The function:
   - `HID_Init` initializes the HID class to be used with the USB Host.
   - `HID_UnInit` de-initializes the HID class from the USB Host.